gracelang/language/languageSpec/spec.md

 ### Nested Types

-Type definitions may be nested inside other expressions, for example, they may be defined inside object, class, method, and other type definitions, and typically accessed via [Manifest Requests](#manifest-requests).
+Type declarations may be nested inside objects, and hence also inside classes and traits.
-This allows types to be declared and imported from other modules.
+This allows types to be declared in, and imported from, other modules.
+Such declarations can be accessed by making requests on the containing object.
+Because type declarations cannot be overridden, such requests are [Manifest Requests](#manifest-requests).
+A interface containing a

 ## Type Annotations